Amrik19/Monogame-Spritesheet-Instancing/README.md

 **- LoadShader()**
    - Loads the shader.
    - Custom shaders should build on top of the SpriteSheet Instancing Shader.

+**- InternalArraySizes()**
+   - Returns an int[] array representing the sizes of the internal jagged instancing arrays.
+   - Each element corresponds to the size of a specific internal instancing array.

+**- SetInternalArraySizes()**
+   - Sets all internal instancing arrays to the specified size.
+   - Cannot be called between Begin() and End().

+**- SetSpecificInternalArraySizes()**
+   - Sets the internal instancing array at the given index to a specific size.
+   - Cannot be called between Begin() and End().

 ---
 ## How to Use the Class

  - Set the MonoGame GraphicsProfile to HiDef in your game instance: _graphics.GraphicsProfile = GraphicsProfile.HiDef;
- - Create a new instance of the SpritesheetInstancing class. (note: no Texture2D is required at this point, but it can be provided later in the Begin() method)
+ - Create a new instance of the SpritesheetInstancing class. (note: no Texture2D is required at this point)
+ - Assign the texture or spritesheet to be used for instancing.
+Use ChangeSpritesheet() for SpritesheetInstancing, or ChangeSpritesheets() for SpritesheetInstancingAdv.
+ - Call UpdateViewPort() to ensure correct scaling.
+This must be done before calling Begin()
- - Call the Begin() method to prepare the instancing process by initializing the internal data with the specified spritesheet and optional rendering states.
-You can also define the number of elements for optimization.
+ - Call the Begin() method to prepare the instancing process by initializing the internal data with the specified spritesheet(s) and optional rendering states.
  - Choose a sprite element from your spritesheet and render it using the Draw() method.
  - Finalize the draw call by calling the End() method.

 ---
 ## Aditional Info
 - The view matrix functions like MonoGame's SpriteBatch, with support for custom matrices provided at the Begin() method.
-- It is recommended to manually set the numberOfInstances to avoid automatic resizing of the internal array, especially when working with large numbers of elements.
-  - If a single instance of the Spritesheet Instancing class or the Spritesheet Instancing Advanced class is used with multiple Begin() calls, it is recommended to set the numberOfElements to the same value for each call.
-Ideally, use a size equal to or greater than the maximum expected number of elements.
-This prevents the class from creating new arrays every frame, reducing unnecessary allocations and minimizing work for the Garbage Collector.
-  - Note that the NumberOfElements can be set higher than the actual required amount.
+- Manually setting the instance count using SetInternalArraySizes() helps avoid repeated automatic resizing during the first drawcall.
 ---
 ## The Spritesheet
 ![Main pic](images/CustomUVChecker_byValle_4K.png)